 The Government of Vanuatu has signed the contract for the construction of the Brenwe Hydro plant under the Vanuatu Energy Access Project (VEAP) with the New Zealand joint venture, MAPs/Vortex.

-Following the signing – conducted on Tuesday 21st of January, hours before the Vanuatu parliament was dissolved, the company promised to deliver the project within schedule.
+Following the signing – conducted on Tuesday 21st of January 2020, hours before the Vanuatu parliament was dissolved, the company promised to deliver the project within schedule.
+However the project has been delayed significantly as the country faced the global pandemic - COVID-19 whose impacts are still being mitigated and navigated into 2021.

 MAPs/Vortex JV’s successful bid was announced in November 2019, following a highly competitive bidding process that commenced early in 2019 – running until June, when the bids were eventually opened publicly, and then evaluated through an independent process.